Gabe-Czako/SOAR/SOAR1.00.md

-# Introducing SOAR: A Pattern Language for Engaging AI
+# SOAR: A Pattern Language for Engaging AI
-### The art and craft of using language to solve hard problems with AI
+### The art and craft of using language to solve hard problems

 #### Gabe Czako
 #### Principal Consultant, Czako Solutions, Inc.
 #### 21 May 2025 — Version 1.00

-____
+___
 ## Copyright and License

-© 2025 Gabe Czako.
-Published by Czako Solutions, Inc. All rights reserved.
+Copyright © 2025 Gabe Czako.
+Registration pending with the U.S. Copyright Office.
+Published by Czako Solutions, Inc.
+"Gabe Czako" is the professional name of Gabor M. Czako.

+This work was developed through structured engagement with an AI language model.
+While some phrasing emerged from that process, all content was selected, composed, combined, synthesized, edited, and finalized by the author.
+The final structure, language, and design reflect original human authorship.

 This work is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).